-This is a full-day high school program that provides a unique opportunity for students to earn a Regents diploma in an alternative setting.
+This is a full-day high school program that provides a unique opportunity for non-classified students to earn a Regents diploma in an alternative setting.
 Characteristics of the program include small class sizes and the ability to individualize instruction if needed.
 Students are offered a full range of courses and academically related experiences, similar to those typically found in the traditional school setting.
-A GED preparation program is also available for students enrolled in this program.
+A GED[®] preparation program is also available for students enrolled in this program.
 Additionally, students have the opportunity to attend the Dutchess BOCES Career and Technical Institute.
-Further support is available through the Astor Services for Children and Families, which provides a variety of counseling services, including both individual and group sessions.
+Further support is available by BOCES social workers, who provide a variety of counseling services.